Larry Nassar Sentenced To Up To 175 Years In Prison By Michigan Judge

 "I just signed your death warrant," Judge Rosemarie Aquilina said, in her Lansing, Mich., courtroom.

-Aquilina allowed scores of accusers to give victim impact statements during the sentencing.
-She said she took their statements into account, explaining that the others who spoke added to the credibility of the seven whose cases were before her.
+It was one dramatic statement among many from the judge, a capstone to days of powerful and emotional testimony from more than 150 women and girls who say they were abused by Nassar.
+Aquilina allowed scores of accusers to give victim impact statements during the sentencing, and she said she took their statements into account, explaining that the others who spoke added to the credibility of the seven whose cases were before her.

 Nassar, who has admitted to molesting multiple girls and women who were under his care, had already been sentenced to 60 years in prison on separate federal child pornography charges.